Introduction

 Conclusion

-2 Wear a Harness
+2. Wear a Harness

 The Lifeline of Roof Safety: Wearing a Harness

-Importance of Wearing a Harness
+Why Wearing a Harness is Essential

-• Fall Protection: A harness serves as your personal fall arrest system, catching you in the event of a slip or fall.
-This is not just a precaution; it’s a necessity for anyone working at height.
+- Fall Protection: A harness acts as your personal fall arrest system, designed to catch you should you slip or tumble.
+This is not merely a precaution; it is a vital requirement for anyone working at elevated heights.

-Types of Harnesses Available
+Available Types of Harnesses

 Conclusion